Our online submission system has changed!

 EJDR Early Careers initiative

-We are pleased to share the launch of a very exciting new initiative for The European Journal of Development Research (EJDR): the EJDR Early Careers initiative.
+We are pleased to share information on an exciting initiative for The European Journal of Development Research (EJDR): the EJDR Early Careers initiative.

-EJDR recognises the need to provide a forum for the publication of original and high quality research by individuals that are early in their research career (up to 5 years post-doctorate or 5 years or less research experience).
+EJDR recognises the need to provide a forum for the publication of original and high quality research by individuals that are early in their research career (up to 5 years post-doctorate or post-masters experience).
 The initiative, led by Dr Tewodaj Mogues (EJDR Editor, Early Careers Submissions), offers a ‘supported learning’ submissions route for early careers authors, to help fulfil their potential.

 For full details of the scheme and eligibility, please click here.